Holy crap, you guys!

 Here’s that fountain surrounded by flowers with the Washington Monument in the background.

-This poor guy on the grass got stuck with the task of trying to move everyone along in a timely fashion, which meant that every 30 seconds he would firmly but politely yell, “Folks, please move that way!
+Which meant that every 30 seconds he would firmly but politely yell, “Folks, please move that way!
 Walk towards the band!”
 What a tedious day he must have had, doing this for something like six hours.

 A closer look at that band, which played patriotic and celebratory tunes.